Becoming an International/US Postdoctoral Fellow

 - If you need to renew your work permit while in Canada, you may do so online.
 We advise that you start the process 3 months in advance, if possible.
 If you need additional assistance, please email firstname.lastname@example.org.

 - Update: Starting February 21, 2015, employers hiring foreign nationals who are exempt from the Labour Market Impact Assessment (LMIA) process will be required to submit information about their business or organization, the Offer of Employment form, and pay an online fee of $230 to Immigration, Refugees and Citizenship Canada (IRCC) before the work permit application is submitted. (see the IRCC website for details).
-If you are have an appointment as an international postdoctoral fellow and need to renew your work permit, please refer your SFU department to SFU's Guide to Submitting an Offer of Employment.
+If you are have an appointment as an international postdoctoral fellow and need to renew your work permit, please refer to your SFU department.

 Travel Tips: Applying for a new Temporary Resident Visa